mtaranov/genome3D/README.md

 ## Installing

-Genome3D can be installed with the following command from the terminal:git clone https://github.com/mtaranov/genome3D
+Genome3D can be installed with the following command from the terminal:

 ```
 git clone https://github.com/mtaranov/genome3D